~~~ This is Page 13 ~~~

 Psychology researchers DePaulo, Mehrabian, and Birdwhistell have found that over half the impact of spoken communication is non-vocal: facial expression, physical gesture, stance, proximity, domination, eye disposition, etc.

 Some hearing people are very expressive with many of these non-

-verbal things, which reveal a good part of the context they communicate.
+verbal things, which reveals a good part of they are communicating.

 Southern Italians, east European Jews speaking Yiddish, and native Americans made some progress in that direction.

-(BTW, the book we mention on our page 16, infers that sign language for the deaf evolved into the gestural language seen today in southern Italy.
+(BTW, the book we mention on our page 16, infers that sign language for the deaf evolved into hearing people's gestural language seen today in southern Italy.
 "Sign language is useful to the deaf, but vital to the Italians" -- Paul Carvel).
 See the article below.